 SDC Systems have been able to take their expert knowledge in the fundamentals of the Linux operating system and been able to use them to customise Android for embedded applications.

-Whilst the most common configurations of Android are for platforms using an ARM processor core, through our partnership with Insyde Software we are able to provide the Humanos Android-on-x86 platform.
+Whilst the most common configurations of Android are for platforms using an ARM processor core we are also able to work with the Android-on-x86 platform.

 Find out more…

-For more information on how commercial embedded Linux and Android solutions can reduce your development times please complete the form below.
+For more information on how SDC Systems can help integrate embedded Linux into your next project please complete the form below.

 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.